 a) make a clear and concise presentation of what the problem is,

 b) the lengths she’s gone to fix it,

 and c) why her selected online course is the right solution.

 She should also remind Dad that as she stays home full-time, and is her child’s primary caretaker, she is an expert in this matter.
 Many employees receive “professional development courses,” or “continuing education” for their job.
 This is exactly what Mom is asking for in her job.

 Lack of Empathy

-If I genuinely felt that the only reason my spouse was not on board with paying for help with sleep training is because they couldn’t empathize with how I felt, then I would simply say the following.
 “Sleep deprivation is killing me, and I am worried about my personal health and my ability to care for the baby.
-I won’t be doing overnight caretaking duties on Friday nights, and Saturday nights (assuming Dad works M-F).”
-I would also inform my spouse that I would be taking Monday nights and Wednesday nights, and that he’s on duty Tuesday and Thursday nights.
+I won’t be doing overnight caretaking duties on Friday nights, and Saturday nights.”
+(Assuming Dad works M-F.) I would also inform my spouse that I would be taking Monday nights and Wednesday nights, and that he’s on duty Tuesday and Thursday nights.

 Yes, your partner will be furious and a fight may ensue.
 Be prepared to stay extremely calm.
 If you have the type of partner who sleeps through everything, hand them the baby every time the baby wakes on their nights, and go back to sleep.
 Every time you hear from him that’s he’s tired, remind him you have a solution to the problem.
 And remind him how you feel taking on the brunt of childcare overnight and during the day.